 Diskectomy is surgery to remove all or part of a disk.

 Discuss with your provider which treatment options are best for you.

 Most people improve with treatment.
 But you may have long-term back pain even after treatment.

 It may take several months to a year or more to go back to all of your activities without having pain or straining your back.
 People who work in jobs that involve heavy lifting or back strain may need to change their job activities to avoid injuring their back again.

 In rare cases, the following problems can occur:

 When to Contact a Medical Professional

-Some health care providers recommend the use of back braces to help support the spine.
-Such braces can help prevent injuries in people who have to lift heavy objects at work.
-However, using these devices too much can weaken the abdominal and back muscles, making the problem worse.
+Your provider may suggest a back brace to help support the spine.
+A brace may prevent injuries in people who lift heavy objects at work.
+But using these devices too much can weaken the muscles that support your spine and make the problem worse.